 A global multi-sector credit approach can tap a broad spectrum of segments, including international and US high-yield bonds, local-currency and dollar-denominated emerging-market (EM) debt, mortgage-backed securities, and leveraged loans.
-The US high-yield index is almost $1.6 trillion, but it pales in comparison to a broader global multi-sector universe that tops $8 trillion (Display).
+The US high-yield index is over $1.6 trillion, but it pales in comparison to a broader global multi-sector universe that’s nearly $9 trillion.
+(Display).

 That’s quite a broad net for income opportunities: bank loans, securitized debt, EM sovereign and corporate credit, and developed-market high-yield corporates.
 With such an extensive universe, bond managers can target areas that provide the best income and value at any given time.
 It also means more opportunities to be flexible in exposures, sourcing alpha opportunities even when one area might be out of favor.

 2. You Never Know Which Sector Will Come Out on Top

 No single fixed-income sector can dominate year after year.
 Ever-changing global economic and market conditions mean every category has the chance of being the best or worst performing in any given year.